Measuring Success: Key Metrics for Evaluating Multi-Modal Content Effectiveness

 Step 4: Analysis — Interpreting Metrics and Attribution

-Begin by converting disparate metrics into a single, comparable view so decisions are based on signal, not noise.
-Normalization and a defensible attribution choice let teams prioritize content investments and optimize channels that truly move conversions.
+Start by merging various metrics into one clear view so you can make decisions based on solid data.
+Normalization and a defensible attribution choice let teams prioritize content investments and channels that truly move conversions.

 Prerequisites